apryor6/apryor6.github.io/_posts/Identifying-Opioid-Prescribers/2016-10-24-opiate-prescription-prediction.md

 test_set  <- df[-train_ind,]
 ~~~

 Now we build the model.
 I'll use a 5-fold cross validation to optimize hyperparameters for the boosted tree ensemble.
 A downside of trees is they take a while to train (though they predict quickly).
-For this reason I'll just use the default parameters and scan tree depths of 1-3 and total number of trees 50, 100, and 150.
-For a production model, one should do a more exhaustive search, but to keep this kernel relatively lightweight this is fine.
+A production model would call for an exhaustive hyperparameter search, but to keep the running time of this script reasonable I will search only a few parameters.
 I'll run this and go grab some coffee.

 ~~~ r
 objControl <- trainControl(method='cv', number=5, returnResamp='none', summaryFunction = twoClassSummary, classProbs = TRUE, verboseIter = TRUE,savePredictions = TRUE)